Adamant-im/AIPs/AIPS/aip-18.md

 - `storage`: Specifies a decentralized storage information where a file is stored
 - `comment`: A comment/caption associated with a file.
 Optional.
 - `resolution`: File resolution as an array of float values, where the first value denotes the width and the second value denotes the height of a file.
 Useful for images and videos.
 Optional.
-- `duration`: Video duration in seconds.
+- `duration`: Duration of a video or audio file.
 Optional

 ### Examples